 This is exemplifies how paternalistic legislation under the guise of protecting women further endangers us.
 (I’m not Swedish, but use the term “us” because I’m a woman and a sex worker).
 I realize that not all sex workers are women, but I use the term “women” because the language in the legislation targets women in prostitution as victims, without recognizing the multiple realities that exist in prostitution and how legislation such as this increases the likelihood of victimization.
 Though I don’t like to impose the victim label onto sex workers, various Swedish sex workers seem to feel that the legislation victimizes them more than sex work does.

-The anti-criminalization of consensual sex acts whether for free or for payment is the way to go, so sex workers aren’t criminalized just for being sex workers and clients aren’t criminalized just for being clients.
+The anti-criminalization of consensual sex acts whether for free or for payment is the way to go.
 The abuses and violence that sometimes occur inside and outside of prostitution would still be illegal.
 To criminalize somebody just for paying for sex makes as little sense as criminalizing somebody just for having sex for free.
 Though this may seem overly simplistic, it is this simple when we look at anti-prostitution laws.
 Just like I find it problematic to overly simplify complex concepts, I also find it problematic to make concepts more complicated than they need to be.
 Though there are a lot of complexities in prostitution, legally speaking, the only thing that differentiates prostitution from non prostitution is the exchange of payment for sex.

 Here’s additional info. about the Swedish model: